-Romania profile - Timeline - BBC News
+Romania profile

 Independence

-1859 - Prince Alexandru Ioan Cuza is proclaimed prince of both Moldavia and Wallachia.
+1859 - Prince Alexandru Ioan Cuza is proclaimed prince of both Moldavia and Wallachia, which unite as Romania in 1862.

-1862 - The personal union of the two Danubian principalities is consolidated into a new state - Romania.
-Prince Cuza launches an ambitious policy of economic, political, military, educational and social reform, encompassing a parliament, land reform and the adoption of a civil code.

 1866 - Landed interests and disgruntled liberal politicians force the increasingly authoritarian Prince Cuza's abdication.
 Parliament invites the German prince Karl of Hohenzollern-Sigmaringen to succeed him.